 Effectiveness would require systems to deliver the bandwidth, power and system support required by design throughout the life of the boat.

 The Royal Netherlands Navy is the first in the world to apply through life costing to the initial build of its new boat in the Walrus class replacement.
-Separation of initial capital investment and operational costs into different government funding schemes and budgets has traditionally disguised the cost of replacing failing cables, allowing poor technical selections to be made based on initial economy but carrying a lifetime of replacement burden and repair costs which fail to deliver VfM.
+Separation of initial capital investment and operational costs into different government funding schemes and budgets has traditionally disguised the cost of replacing failing cables, allowing poor technical selections to be made based on the initial economy but carrying a lifetime of replacement burden and repair costs which fail to deliver VfM.

 Reliable performance from cable systems to deliver the full capacity of the systems they support will greatly increase their effectiveness.
-Appropriate radiographic inspection provides a further level of assurance at costs negligible compared to those associated with in-service failure and could be inexpensively introduced to support a service life in excess of 25 years.
+The appropriate radiographic inspection provides a further level of assurance at costs negligible compared to those associated with in-service failure and could be inexpensively introduced to support a service life in excess of 25 years.